JohnSnowLabs/langtest/sphinx/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-NLP Test Documentation
+LangTest Documentation
 =======================================

-This page contains technical documentation for the NLP Test library.
+This page contains technical documentation for the LangTest library.
 For in-depth explanations around usage, supported NLP tasks and test types, please head over to `langtest.org <https://www.langtest.org/>`_

 .. toctree::
    :maxdepth: 2